Facebook: Washington Husky Crew

 Callahan places importance on developing coaching talent.
 Lucas McGee, current coach of the U.S. Men’s National Team eight, served as Callahan’s freshman coach for five years at Washington before joining the U.S. National Team coaching staff.
 Bryan Volpenhein current USA Men’s 4- coach was the intern coach at Washington in 2005 while Callahan was freshmen coach.
 Carlos Dinares now with RP3 was the intern coach in 2006.
 Successful women’s coach, Conor Bullis, now the UW’s first assistant coach interned for Callahan in 2007 & 2008.
 Others have interned and gone on to coaching positions at Cal, Cornell and Dartmouth.
 Those relationships have continued to breed success with Callahan recently reuniting McGee and Volpenhein them to coach the U.S. National team during the summers.
 At the 2014 Senior World Championships the U.S. Men’s National Team had all three sweep boats in the A final for the first time in recent memory.

 Callahan’s impact has been widely recognized.
-In 2013, USRowing named Callahan its “Man of Year” and the Pac-10/12 has continued to recognize Callahan's accomplishments, naming him its “Coach of the Year” in five of the seven seasons he's led the Washington program.
+In 2013, USRowing named Callahan its “Man of Year” and the Pac-10/12 has continued to recognize Callahan's accomplishments, naming him its “Coach of the Year” in six of the eight seasons he's led the Washington program, including in 2015.

 Before coaching, Callahan built an impressive resume as a rower himself.
 He strives to ensure his experiences on collegiate, national, and Olympic teams can help guide his current athletes.